Trump’s demand to jail reporter condemned as ‘appalling’ by press freedom activist

 Trump’s demand to jail Supreme Court leak reporter condemned as ‘appalling’ by press freedom advocate

-Donald Trump’s demand to jail a reporter who broke the story of a leaked Supreme Court draft, has been denounced as “appalling” by a leading press freedom activist.
+Donald Trump’s demand to jail a reporter who broke the story of a leaked Supreme Court draft has been denounced as “appalling” by a leading press freedom activist.

-The top court has said that an eight-month investigation to try and identify who had leaked the draft of decision to overturn Roe v Wade, had been unable to uncover the source of the leak.
+The top court has said that an eight-month investigation to try and identify who had leaked the draft of decision to overturn Roe v Wade had been unable to uncover the source of the leak.

 The leaked draft, and its shuddering implications for the country, were published in May by Politico.